Quality Control in Healthcare: Key to Clinic Success

 yourownpatientadvocate

-Quality control is essential for running a clinic.
+Quality control in healthcare is essential for running a clinic.
 If you’ve been keeping up with my posts, you’ll know that in a previous one, I covered quality assurance—and these two topics go hand in hand.
 So, if you haven’t checked that out, read it first.
 It’s crucial to see these topics as a sequence because the relationship between quality assurance and quality control is key to a well-functioning clinic.

 Key Takeaways: